paulkr/Flappy-Bird/README.md

 Flappy-Bird
 ===========

-A flappy bird game clone written in Java.
+A flappy bird clone written in Java.

 TODO:
-- [ ] Sprites class
-- [ ] Input handler